The Big Book of Brewing

 Dave Line

-Dave Line was a British beer authority and an electrical engineer.
-He is regarded as a pioneer in home brewing during the 1970s, a time when the hobby was in its infancy.
-At the time of his death in 1979 at the age of 37, he lived in Southampton, was married, and had a son.
-Line’s first book, The Big Book of Brewing, helped people improve the quality of their homebrew by using ingredients and processes similar to those used in breweries, but with simple homebrewing equipment.
-He advocated for the use of proper brewer’s yeast, whole-grain barley malts, whole hops, and even went into simple analysis and comparison of the chemistry of water used for brewing different beers, and rudimentary water treatment.
+Dave Line was a British beer authority.
+An electrical engineer by profession, he is regarded as a pioneer in home brewing during the 1970s because at the time home brewing as a hobby was in its infancy.
+At the time of his death in 1979 he was 37, living in Southampton, was married and had a son.
+In 1963 it had become free to homebrew in the UK, previously requiring an annual 5 shilling licence, but would not yet become legal in the U.S. until President Jimmy Carter signed a bill into law in 1978 legalizing it.
+People wanted to brew beer that matched the quality of shop-bought beer.
+In this, his first book The Big Book of Brewing, Dave Line helped people to begin to reach the quality they were looking for, by using ingredients and processes that were used in breweries, with simple homebrewing equipment.
+At the time people were not getting satisfactory results, because they were using substandard ingredients, low quality syrups or beer kits, baker’s yeast, and were not technically informed in the processes of brewing.
+He advocated the use of proper brewer’s yeast, whole-grain barley malts, whole hops, and even went into simple analysis and comparison of the chemistry of water used for brewing different beers, and rudimentary water treatment.
 He also encouraged sterilisation and proper cleaning of equipment.
-He was a regular contributor to The Amateur Winemaker magazine and, in a decade, likely had more recipes published than anyone else.
+He was a regular contributor to The Amateur Winemaker magazine, and in a decade, probably had more recipes published than anyone else.

 Returns